1230james/civ3-mod/README.md

 * Heavy Mechanicals
     * Unlocks the Mecha unit
     * Has Fusion, Robotics, and Smart Weapons as prerequisites
-* Mills, Steam Engine, and Vacuum Tubes
+* Milling, Steam Engine, and Vacuum Tubes
     * End-of-era technologies for the Ancient, Medieval, and Industrial Eras, respectively.
 See next section for more info.

 ### End-of-Era Technologies